Research to Date

 Figure taken from Seaborne et al., Scientific Reports (Nature) DOI: 10.1038/s41598-018-20287-3

-This article received international attention where the paper released by our universities press office received 39,000 reads on the university webpage, was picked up by over 20 media/news outlets including; Science Daily, Yahoo News and Newsweek.
+This article received international attention where the paper released by our universities press office received 39,000 reads on the university webpage, was picked up by over 27 media/news outlets including; Science Daily, Yahoo News and Newsweek.
 The story was also published by IFLScience with 25 million followers on Facebook and was the top story in Reddit on the day of the article with over 24,000 upvotes.
-The paper has now received 849 tweets on social media from 654 different users, with an upper bound of 1,372,784 followers, and was featured on ABC radio in Australia.
+The paper has now received over 1200 tweets on social media from 1000 different users, with an upper bound of 1.7M followers, and was featured on ABC radio in Australia.
+The article itself has been read on the nature web page over 32,ooo times (Click for PDF).

-We have also recently had a paper accepted in Scientific Data (Nature- PDF) describing the detailed methods for the genome-wide DNA methylation analyses from human skeletal muscle after acute resistance exercise, training, detraining and retraining.
-Furthermore, we have recently published a book chapter for international publisher Elsevier, entitled: Epigenetics of skeletal muscle aging (link).
-We have also just received another grant from North Staffordshire Medical Institute (NSMI), UK to investigate the epigenetics of sarcopenia and muscle disuse after falling injury and surgery in elderly patients.
+In this area, also checkout our recent published a book chapter for international publisher Elsevier, entitled: Epigenetics of skeletal muscle aging (link).
+It is worth noting that have just received another grant from North Staffordshire Medical Institute (NSMI), UK to investigate the epigenetics of sarcopenia and muscle disuse after falling injury and surgery in elderly patients.
 Finally, we are currently writing an invited book chapter for Elsevier that will be included in a series called ‘Epigenetics in Exercise Science’ in the book Sports, Exercise, and Nutritional Genomics.
-This should be published late 2018/early 2019, so stay tuned here for the link!
+This should be published late 2019, so stay tuned here for the link!

 Current / Future Research Focus